selectstriker2/selectstriker2.github.io/adventures/lg_adventures.md

 ## DYV4-08 Linchpin by Joe Selby and Matt Maddy

 While enjoying a quiet day in Dyvers, you receive an oblique invitation to a secret meeting with the guildmaster of the Dweomercrafter’s Guild.
 As you look at the imposing towers of the guild looming over the walls surrounding the royal district, you have to wonder: what manner of subterfuge are you getting involved in?
 A pivotal module to the future of Dyvers for APLs 10-16.

+# CY 595

+## DYVINTRO5-01 Maraven Inn by Joseph L. Selby.
+*Original Concept by Dean Waltenberger*
+With the docks restored, ship traffic to Dyvers is increasing, taking more of the Navy resources.
+Slavers are taking advantage of the lessened patrols, raiding merchant ships near Eastgate Island.
+A Dyvers Introductory Adventure for 1st-level characters.
+Retiring on 1/1/07.

+## DYVINTRO5-02 A House, A Door, A Dilemma by Eric Paul Price
+The city of sales, the city of opportunity, but only it seems so if you're already experienced or know someone.
+Unfortunately, without knowing someone or being experienced already there are few opportunities for the would-be adventurer.
+Perhaps today will be different.
+A Dyvers Introductory Adventure for 1st-level characters.
+Retiring on 1/1/07.

+## DYVINTRO5-03 Nature's Child by Eddie Montague Jr.
+An ally from the Gnarley Forest has asked for the temple of Obad-hai’s blessing upon his child, and they need someone to chaperone the child from the forest back to the temple.
+A short trip through the Gnarley to escort the child to Obad-hai’s temple can’t be too difficult for a group of adventurers can it?
+A Dyvers introductory adventure for 1st-level characters.
+Retiring on 1/1/07.

+## DYVINTRO5-04 Exoneration by Kevin and Crystal Elmore
+It is not unheard of for adventurers to be hired to retrieve an item from the sewers under the city of sails.
+It is a little unusual when the Dyvers Sewer Patrol needs a group of daring adventurers to enter the dangerous tunnels.
+An introductory module for 1st-level characters.
+Retiring on 1/1/07.

 ## DYV5-01 Setting in the West by Tom Christy, Derrek Burrows, and Mason Mines
 The lost fragments of the Niadeen Codex have been recovered.
 Adventurers and mercenaries are summoned to escort the final fragment of the ancient book to Leardyn Manor and to guard the ceremony where a new leader will take on the mantle of the Hierarch of the Ring of Steel.
 Meanwhile, enemies gather from across the Flanaess to prevent the transfer of power.
 A Dyvers regional adventure for APLs 2-12.